-I am a Ph.D. student at the Institute of Communications Research at the University of Illinois Urbana Champaign.
-My research draws on transnational & feminist STS, East Asian technocultures, and AI ethics to examine how historical legacies of colonialism, capitalism, and liberal humanism shape contemporary technological imaginaries and digital infrastructures across East Asia.
-I am particularly interested in the cultural and political life of AI, and how discourses of innovation, intimacy, and governance are entangled in the production of relational AI.
+I am a Ph.D. candidate at the Institute of Communications Research at the University of Illinois Urbana-Champaign.
+My research draws on transnational & feminist STS, East Asian technocultures, and AI ethics to examine how historical legacies of colonialism, capitalism, and liberal humanism shape contemporary technological imaginaries and digital infrastructures in South Korea.
+I am particularly interested in the cultural and political life of AI, and how discourses of innovation, intimacy, and governance are entangled in the production of so-called "relational AI."

-My current projects explore shifting notions of intimacy and relationality in the age of generative and conversational AI; the governance of gendered and algorithmic harm on digital platforms; and community-based data infrastructures that mobilize alternative care-based data practices as resistance to dominant logics of extraction.
+My current projects explore technomasculinity and nationalism in South Korea; the governance of gendered and algorithmic harm on digital platforms; and community-based data infrastructures that mobilize alternative care-based data practices as resistance to dominant logics of extraction.
 I am also a Research Assistant at the Community Data Clinic, where I work on a community-driven digital equity project.

 Recent News: